salluzziluca/UBA/Estructura del Computador/4. Assembly/Arquitectura de una computadora.md

 Esto, sumada a la arquitectura von neumann![[Pasted image 20240113191233.png]] el objetivo de este bus es reducir la interconeccion entre el CPU y sus subsistemas.
 No todos los componentes estan contectados de igual manera a los buses, el CPU envia direcciones que son recibidas por la memoria o por el IO, pero nunca va a recibir direcciones.
 Es por esto que el CPU no tiene las conexiones correspondientes para realizar dicha tarea.
+>An important consideration is that the instructions are executed inside of the ALU, even though all of the instructions and data are initially stored in the memory.
+This means that instructions and data must be loaded from the memory into the ALU registers, and results must be stored back to the memory from the ALU registers

 Otro modelo de buses, con buses independientes
 ![[Pasted image 20231107181939.png]]